sdelamo/sergiodelamo.com/posts/static-website-hosting-with-aws.md

 Tags: #aws #s3 #cloudfront #route53 #certificate-manager

-I host this website on [AWS](https://aws.amazon.com).
+I host this website with [AWS](https://aws.amazon.com).
 It is a static website which I generate with a [Gradle](https://gradle.org) build.

 This is the architecture diagram: